serverpod/serverpod_docs/docs/05-concepts/13-scheduling.md

 With Serverpod you can schedule future work with the `future call` feature.
 Future calls are calls that will be invoked at a later time.
 An example is if you want to send a drip-email campaign after a user signs up.
 You can schedule a future call for a day, a week, or a month.
 The calls are stored in the database, so they will persist even if the server is restarted.

+A future call is guaranteed to only execute once across all your instances that are running, but execution failures are not handled automatically.
+It is your responsibility to schedule a new future call if the work was not able to complete.

 Creating a future call is simple, extend the `FutureCall` class and override the `invoke` method.
 The method takes two params the first being the [`Session`](sessions) object and the second being an optional SerializableEntity ([See protocol](protocol)).

 :::info